 What’s a Medicare Supplement Plan?

 Sometimes called “Medigap,” a Medicare Supplement plan is a private insurance policy that helps you pay for what Medicare doesn’t cover.
-You can apply for a policy when you sign up for Medicare Parts A and B. And there are a variety of plans available, so you can choose the coverage option that’s right for you.
+You can apply for a policy when you sign up for Medicare Parts A and B. Available plans will vary depending on the state you live in.

 In addition to helping you cover unexpected expenses, Medicare Supplement plans offer some additional benefits, including the ability to choose any doctor or hospital that accepts Original Medicare.